Estimation of the Spatial Weighting Matrix for Spatiotemporal Data under the Presence of Structural Breaks: Monte Carlo Simulations

-Besides, we simulate at least one change point within the time period.
-To get realistic conditions, we divide the locations into two groups, so that the change points do not occur for all locations at the same point of time.
-To be precise, the first group containing 10 locations has two changes in the mean at $t = 0.5 T$ and $t = 0.75 T$, whereas only one structural break occurs at $t = 0.25 T$ for the second group, that is, the remaining 15 locations.
-Consequently, there are three mean changes at equidistant time points, namely at $t = 0.25 T$, $t = 0.5 T$, and $t = 0.75 T$.
-Regarding the locations of the first group, the zero-mean level increases to $3$ at $t = 0.5 T$ and decreases again to $0$ at $t = 0.75 T$.
-In contrast, the mean level is $0$ for $t < 0.25 T$ and $7$ for $t \geq 0.75 T$ for the second group locations.
+{There is at least one change point in each location.} To create realistic conditions, {the locations are divided} into two groups, so that the change points do not occur at the same {time points across space}.
+This results in a first group containing 10 locations having two changes in the mean at $\tau_1 = 0.5 T$ and $\tau_2 = 0.75 T$, whereas only one structural break occurs at $\tau_3 = 0.25 T$ for the second group, i.e., the remaining 15 locations.
+Consequently, there are three mean changes at equidistant time points. {For} the locations of the first group, the zero-mean level increases to $3$ at $\tau_1$ and decreases again to $0$ at $\tau_2$.
+In contrast, the mean level is $0$ for $t < \tau_3$ and $7$ for $t \geq \tau_2$ for the locations in the second group.
 The residuals $\xvec{\varepsilon}_t$ are independently sampled normally distributed random variables with zero mean and unit variance.

-We simulate the process for $M = 2^{9} = 512$ replications.
-For each replication, we apply the estimation procedure described in Section \ref{sec:LASSO}.
+{To evaluate the performance, we consider the following criteria.} First, we compute the average bias of the non-diagonal {spatial weights}

+to assess the estimation accuracy of the weights $\hat{w}_{ij}$ {in terms of the average deviation from their true values}.
+It is important that the diagonal entries are excluded in order to avoid any unjustified improvement of our results.
+Furthermore, the MAE of the {estimated weights}